 Repeat the above process with the mother SCOBY (aka your original SCOBY) to start your next batch of kombucha.
 Your baby SCOBY can also be used to start a batch of kombucha but may need a longer brewing time.

 Step 5: You have 2 options at this point.

-Option 1: The kombucha can be drank now.
+Option 1: The kombucha is safe to drink at this point.
 I pour mine into smaller mason jars for easier serving.
 It should have a vinegar-like smell and be a clear liquid.
 It should not be cloudy or mouldy.
 I currently drink about a cup a day, but I know others who drink much more than that.

 That’s it!
 It’s a pretty simple process really and very easy and fast once you’ve made that first batch.
 Now you just have to find a friend who might gift you a baby SCOBY or buy a Kombucha Starter Kit.
-You’re only 10 days away from a healthy drink!
+You’re only a week away from a healthy drink!